 2. What to wear?

 Typically massage requires the removal of clothing except underwear.
 There is no reason for the removal of underwear for a professional massage to be carried out.
-Most massage therapists including myself will not request or even want to have you on the table with no underwear as underwear creates a physical boundary for both the therapists and the clients comfort.
+Most massage therapists including staff at Sacred Body will not request or even want to have you on the table with no underwear as underwear creates a physical boundary for both the therapists and the clients comfort.

 3. What if my body makes noises during my massage?

 Totally normal.
 Your body goes into a deep state of relaxation and repose so it is very common for the digestive system to be making it's gurgling noises even with the occasional passing of wind.
 Then of course there are the sounds of even deeper relaxation, snoring.
 Please don't apologise for any of this nor feel embarrassed as it is all a part of the process and somewhat a compliment to your therapist that you have felt safe enough to surrender to deep relaxation.